a-p-m-git/passwordKeeper/README.md

 # passwordKeeper
-a free, open source, light-weight and easy-to-use password manager
+A free, open source, light-weight and easy-to-use password manager written in python